Oral and Maxillofacial Surgeon

 My friend had this surgery and she looked completely different afterward (way better, we all agreed).
 But are there some people who get much uglier?

-Asked by slots almost 10 years ago
+Asked by slots over 10 years ago

 I haven't ever seen anyone whom I thought looked worse after orthognathic surgery (see bristol palin question for definition).
 Often, people getting orthognathic surgery have such severe underbites, or overbites that there is no way they can look anything but better after the surgery.